Abdolhossein Sepanta: The leader of early Iranian cinema

-In the 1930s, there were nine talkie films produced from 1931–1937.
+In the 1930s, there were nine talkie films produced from 1931 to 1937.
 Of these nine, five are Sepanta's films.
 He's considered by many to be the Leader of that era, when films were mainly political documentaries and films for entertainment were disliked by the ruling dynasty.

-He was director, screenwriter, and many times, the lead role of his films.
+He was the director, screenwriter, and often times, the lead actor in his films.
 These were The Lor Girl (1931), Ferdowsi, Shirin-o-Farhaad, Black Eyes, and Leyli o Majnun (1936 film), which were produced in India.

-Sepanta was a man of letters and a prominent scholar in pre-Islamic Persian literature, therefore his films were extremely national and historical, a trend which prevailed in other artistic and literary circles at the time and was the outcome of the suppressed but restless social and cultural situation in the society.
+Sepanta was a man of letters and a prominent scholar in pre-Islamic Persian literature, therefore his films were highly nationalistic and historical, a trend which prevailed in other artistic and literary circles at the time and was the outcome of the suppressed but restless social and cultural situation in the society.

 Concerning his motives in making A Lor Girl, Sepanta explains later:

-Until 1933 and The Lor girl Iran's cinema was not so popular and the few cinemas in Tehran and other major cities just served the aristocracy and some particular classes of the society.
+Until 1933, The Lor Girl Iran's cinema was not so popular and the few cinemas in Tehran and other major cities just served the aristocracy and some particular classes of the society.
 Moreover, Iranian filmmakers had no clear line of thought.
 With the exception of Sepanta, who used the elements of Iran's ancient literature in his works, other filmmakers would mostly imitate foreign movies.

 Sepanta's superior films raised the expectations of Iranian movie audiences.
 In 1934, he made his second film Ferdowsi at the millenary celebrations of the great Persian epic poet Ferdowsi.

 Sepanta's third film.
 Shirin-o-Farhaad. was based on a romantic story from Nizami dramatic poetry.
 The film was shot in India in four months and was screened towards the end of 1934.
 Sepanta directed his fourth film, The Black Eyes, and screened it in Tehran for four weeks.
 In 1936, Sepanta made his final commercial film, Laili-o-Majnoon.

 Between 1930 and 1936 the Iranian film industry was shut down, and Sepanta continued his activities alone, and produced his films and kept the market live and busy.

 After Laili-o-Majnoon, Sepanta prepared for shooting another script with the working title of The Black Owl.
 However, the project never materialized, nor did another screenplay he had written on the life of Persian mathematician, astronomer and poet Omar Khayyám.